Being over 50 years old with a heart murmur is simply not a good enough reason to avoid buying life insurance.

 Disclosing your heart murmur will result in a number of follow up questions from the insurance carrier.
-We put together a list below of the most common questions for heart murmur patients.
+I put together a list below of the most common questions for heart murmur patients.

 Heart Murmur Application Questions

-To better prepare for the application process, please read through each of the following questions.
+To better prepare for the application process, I suggest you read through each of the following questions.
 When the time comes, you’ll want to answer as factually as possible to receive an accurate rating.